sniffnet/sniffnet-website/_posts/2025-12-01-remote-notifications.md

 </div>

 This program checks whether the TCP flags field (the 14th byte of the TCP header, hence the index 13) has the SYN bit set (indicating a new connection) and whether the destination port is 22. <br>
-With this filter in place, Sniffnet will only monitor packets matching these criteria: in this scenario, you can set the notifications data threshold to zero to effectively get an alert for every new SSH connection attempt.
+With this filter in place, Sniffnet will only monitor packets matching such criteria: in this scenario, you can set the notifications data threshold to zero to effectively get an alert for every new SSH connection attempt.

 <div align="center">